zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 Read the mod page for Triple Triad in Skyrim at the following link for the rules of the game!
 [Triple Triad Card Game Mod Page](https://www.nexusmods.com/skyrimspecialedition/mods/42522)

+## Play instruments, and improve your skills as a Bard!

+If you click on a Lute, Flute, or Drum in your inventory, you will begin to play a song!
+At first, your skills will be...bad, to say the least.
+You may suffer debuffs, and the songs you are playing will be noticeably bad.
+Those around you will lament at your musical attempts!

+As you keep playing, however, your skills will increase, to the point that all the patrons in a tavern will cheer for you!
+A few people at the Bard's College are also able to give you lessons, for a price.

 ## Utilize your Horse Whistle, Horse Saddlebags, and quickly dismount your Horse

 [Immersive Horses](https://www.nexusmods.com/skyrimspecialedition/mods/13402) is used in this modlist, and it adds great tools for using your horse.
 Use the **"Horse Whistle Power"** in your Powers menu to summon your horse wherever it may be.
 If you sneak and activate your horse, you can access a Saddlebag inventory, as well as many other advanced features related to managing all of your owned horses.